About Kansas City Crushers

 Some participants are just interested in learning to shoot and want to try the sport.
 They'll learn about safety and the basics of shooting.
 They are not expected to shoot in any competitions.

 Other participants want to advance their skills, shoot multiple disciplines, and compete locally and/or nationally.

-Our official season begins in February or March, weather permitting.
+Our official season begins on March 4th, weather permitting.
 Practices wrap up at the end of May and the competition season officially concludes in July with the SCTP Nationals.
 Nationals will be held at the Cardinal Shooting Center in Marengo, Ohio.

 Regular practice times have been on Saturday mornings.